gary8564/project-historical-document-analysis/README.md

 Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.

 (2) ResNeXT and EfficientNet:
 In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
 The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
-Still, mAP of the ResNeXT-backbone model is
+In particular, ResNeXT-backbone model exceptionally outperforms others.

 ## Outlook and Future Work